Why You Need a Social Security Lawyer Advocating For You

-Getting SSDI benefits can be a complicated process, and the Social Security Administration has significant discretion in determining whether to award benefits.
+Getting Social Security benefits can be a complicated process, and the SSA has significant discretion in determining whether to award benefits.
 If you are unable to work and have no income, it is critical that you start receiving your benefits as soon as possible so you can pay your bills and keep food on your table.

 - Gather and submit supporting documentation regarding your medical condition

-- File an appeal, if necessary
+- File an appeal on your behalf, if necessary

-- Represent you before an Administrative Law Judge (ALJ), should your case require a hearing
+- Represent you before an administrative law judge (ALJ) should your case require a hearing

 - File a lawsuit on your behalf to obtain the benefits to which you are entitled